 If you were to plead guilty at court or to be found guilty after a trial, this is a criminal conviction.
 This can affect your ability to secure jobs and work.
-It can prevent you from travelling to certain countries, and influencing Visa decisions if you are not a current British Citizen.
+It may prevent you from travelling to certain countries, and could influence visa decisions if you are not a current British Citizen.

 Will fare evasion show up on my CRB or DBS check?

 CRB checks were taken over by the Disclosure and Disbarring Service (DBS) in 2012.
 All criminal record checks for a job are undertaken by the DBS.